williammunozr/kubeadm-ansible/README.md

 ## NFS Server Configuration

-Once the Kubernetes Cluster is up and running, we can implement a custom NFS Provisioner.
+Before running the deployment, we can implement a custom NFS Provisioner.
 You must need to adjust the following information:

 In class.yaml: